 Duration: The clinical fellowship is a one-year program (August 1 to July 31).

-Application Deadline: September 1 of each year for applicants interested in the field of neurosurgery.
-Orthopedic applicants are selected through the San Francisco Matching Program.
+Application Deadline: September 1.
+Applicants are selected through the San Francisco Matching Program.
 Please visit http://www.sfmatch.org/ for detailed information.

 Stipend: $60,000 (including health and malpractice insurance)

 Cedars-Sinai's fellowship training has provided an invaluable stepping stone to both excellent private practice and academic positions at the nation's most prestigious medical centers.